margaritadanshina/margaritadanshina/README.md

 🤖 Before starting in STEM, I worked as an art researcher and project manager in the art industry 🖼️ 🔭 I’m currently working on a personal project.
 🌱 I’m currently learning Data Structures & Algorithms.
+When I'm not coding, I'm doing yoga 🧘‍♀️ or training my pup 🐶

+💬 If you want to say hi, [shoot me a message](mailto:margarita.danshina@gmail.com).

 ⚙️ Languages & Tools: